April 6, 2021

 Auth0 set itself up in competition against both free and in-house solutions.
 Authentication is a product that all the big cloud computing vendors have and give away for free--so, people asked, why should companies pay for it?
 And if they are paying, why not keep the cost in-house?

 In the end, that instinct meant that everybody had a “good enough” solution, but nobody had a delightful experience.
 It turns out that a purpose-built API provides exactly what companies are looking for, and they have the data to prove it: $11.7M total benefit to users, with 548% ROI and payback in under 6 months.

 #4: “Okta will kill them.”

-Auth0 had not only the three big cloud computing companies as its competitors; and Okta was a clear leader in identity management.
-They had claimed their stake in the market, they were funded by the best companies, they were on track to go public—and then they successfully IPO-ed.
+Auth0 had the three big cloud computing companies as its competitors, and Okta was a clear leader in identity management.
+They had claimed their stake in the market, they were funded by the best companies, they were on track to go public, and then they successfully IPO-ed.

-What people missed is that Okta is sold to CIOs, while Auth0 is sold to CEOs.
-And those two people are fundamentally different.
-The fact that your CIO bought single sign-on from Okta, at say a company like Walgreens, has no impact on the guy who’s building the mobile app for Walgreens.
+What people missed is that Okta is sold to CIOs, while Auth0 is sold to CTOs, and those two people are fundamentally different.
+The fact that your CIO bought single sign-on from Okta, at, say, a company like Walgreens, has no impact on the guy who’s building the mobile app for Walgreens.
 He doesn’t care.
 He’s going to go buy a single sign-on widget that he loves.
 It’s a developer purchase versus an IT purchase, and the developer is driving change in this space.